mach874k/mach874k.com/content/english/about.md

   tabs:
   # tab item loop
   - name : "Mission"
-    content : 'Our mission is to deliver games that we have been wanting to play since forever.<br>Have you ever thought "Hmm, this could be a nice game..."?
+    content : "Our mission is to deliver games that we have been wanting to play since forever.<br>Have you ever thought \"Hmm, this could be a nice game...\"?
 Well, we have too.
-But we don"t want to think "it could be nice", we want to think that "it will be great", and then say "It is awesome!".'
+But we don't want to think \"it could be nice\", we want to think that \"it will be great\", and then say \"It is awesome!\"."

 ############################# call to action #################################
 cta: